Wust-Sat/platform-dbc/docs/Transceiver TJA1145 - WUF.md

 ![alt text](tr_image-1.png)

 The transiver does not have a sleep frame - analogous to the wake-up frame - so it usually goes into sleep/stanby mode due to lack of communication.

+#### Alternatively

+Alternatively, you can set DLC to 0 and then select the device you want to wake up, for example for device with ID=1:\
+d4 d3 d2 d1 | i8 i7 i6 i5 i4 i3 i2 i1\
+0 0 0 0 | 0 0 0 0 0 0 0 1